sapphirewebsoftware/sapphire.js/README.md

 # sapphire.js
 Compiled file of all of our plugins.
+All of our  plugins require jQuery to work.